How To Make A Veterinary Clinic Social Media Plan

 Did you know over 60% of the entire Australian population uses Facebook?
 Or that 1 in 3 Australians frequent Instagram?
 This data alone doesn't match the breadth and scale of social media - there's no denying it's one of the most valuable digital marketing tools available.

 Whether you're active on social media in your personal life or not, we understand it can be overwhelming to get started when using it as a marketing tool.
-Maybe you're wondering whether you need a plan or not, but social media isn't just about posting content and hoping for the best.
+Maybe you're wondering whether you actually need a plan, but social media isn't just about posting content and hoping for the best.

-The benefits of implementing social media as a part of your digital marketing strategy are endless but really enhance your chances of success, a plan is a necessity to keep you and your goals on track.
+While the benefits of implementing social media as a part of your digital marketing strategy are endless, to really enhance your chances of success, a plan is a necessity to keep you and your goals on track.

 A plan helps foster consistency, organisation and allows you to measure whether you're reaching your goals.
 In order to really maximise the benefits of social media, a clear plan and strategy are essential.

 First of all, what are the benefits of social media marketing?:

 - Attract more potential clients to your clinic

 - Help build your clinic's identity and brand online